 No identifier schema standards defined

-An international repository intended to facilitate ecological and environmental research.
-For scientists, the KNB is an efficient way to share, discover, access and interpret complex ecological data.
-Due to rich contextual information provided with KNB data, scientists are able to integrate and analyze data with less effort.
+The Knowledge Network for Biocomplexity (KNB) is an international repository intended to facilitate ecological and environmental research.
+KNB was created to share, discover, access and interpret complex ecological data.
+Contextual information provided with KNB data allows scientists to integrate and analyze data.
 The data originate from a highly-distributed set of field stations, laboratories, research sites, and individual researchers.
-The foundation of the KNB is the rich, detailed metadata provided by researchers that collect data, which promotes both automated and manual integration of data into new projects.
+The foundation of the KNB is the detailed metadata provided by researchers, which promotes both automated and manual integration of data into new projects.
 As part of the KNB effort, data management software is developed in a free and open source manner, so other groups can build upon the tools.
 The KNB is powered by the Metacat data management system, and is optimized for handling data sets described using the Ecological Metadata Language, but can store any XML-based metadata document.

 Environmental Data Initiative Data Repository

 The Environmental Data Initiative is an NSF-funded project meant to accelerate curation and archive of environmental data.
 With mature repository functionality and data curators on staff it supports the large and varied community of environmental researchers.
 The repository is open to all environmental research data and hosts data that provide a context to evaluate the nature and pace of ecological change, to interpret its effects, and to forecast the range of future biological responses to change.
 DOIs are assigned making all datasets first class, citable research objects and strict version control allows for immutability while also supporting updates to long-term datasets.